aao-fyi/shock/exampleSite/content/docs/partials.md

 ## Banner
 Banner is 'hero' type partial, applied to sections by default.
 This partial will use the page title as a level 1 header (`h1`), and renders the page description.

+## Breadcrumb
+Renders a breadcrumb trail of the page ancestors, as defined by Hugo.
+Utilizes bootstrap breadcrumb classes.

 ## Connect
 Connect renders the "connect" menu (`.Site.Menus.Connect`) in an unordered list with the "nav" class.
 Will use link, title, icon, and color information as configured.